jonpither/cider-spy/README.md

 It can be useful to setup a global binding for the summary page for frequent access, such as <kbd>C-c C-s</kbd>.

+Setup `paredit` to work with `cider-spy-multi-repl-mode`:

+    (add-hook 'cider-spy-multi-repl-mode 'enable-paredit-mode)

 ## Configuration for the HUB

 If you want the developer interactivity behavours then you need a run a `CIDER-SPY-HUB`.
 See the documentation for how to set one up.